Charge noise suppression in capacitively coupled singlet-triplet spin qubits under magnetic field: Model

 The effective exchange energies $J^{\text{eff}}_\mathbb{L}$ and $J^{\text{eff}}_\mathbb{R}$ for the qubit defined in the left ($\mathbb{L}$) and right ($\mathbb{R}$) DQD respectively, contain both the individual exchange energy of the DQD in absence of the other, as well as a capacitive shift caused by the neighboring DQD. $\alpha$ is the capacitive inter-qubit coupling.

 We solve the problem using the full configuration interaction (Full-CI) technique \cite{Barnes.11}, detailed in Sec.~I of the Supplemental Material \cite{sm}.
 We use parameters appropriate for GaAs, where the permitivity $\epsilon= 13.1\epsilon_0$, effective electron mass $m^*=0.067m_e$, confinement strength of the quantum dots $\hbar \omega_0=1$meV, effective Bohr radius $a_B=\sqrt{\hbar/m^*\omega_0}\approx 34$nm, $x_0=2.5a_B$ and $R_0=9a_B$.
 The inter-qubit distance $R_0$ is chosen such that the tunneling between qubits is negligible thus only the capacitive coupling remains.
+The parameters are summarized in Sec.~II in Supplemental Material.
 Practically, we truncate the Full-CI calculation using a cutoff scheme \cite{Barnes.11}, keeping orbitals up to $n=4$ Fock-Darwin states.